 €17m annual Government support recommended for Post Office Network

-A report Review of the economic contribution and financial sustainability of the Irish Post Office developed by Grant Thornton recommends that the Government invest urgently in the Post Office Network, as it provides a multi-fold economic and social return to communities, far in excess of the PSO.
+The report Review of the economic contribution and financial sustainability of the Irish Post Office developed by Grant Thornton, and published in September 2020, recommended that the Government invest urgently in the Post Office Network, as it provides a multi-fold economic and social return to communities, far in excess of the PSO.

 The report’s key findings are:

 - The annual cost of running the Post Office Network in 2021 is €70m generating a retail revenue of €53m, leaving a €17m shortfall

 - Average losses of €19,181 per Post Office are forecast per annum from 2021 impacting all Offices small, large, urban and rural